-We’ve been tasked with hiring tonnes of Scala Developers recently.
-And the fact that people who work with Scala projects never want to leave got us thinking.
+We’ve been tasked with hiring tones of Scala Developers recently.
+And the fact that people who work with Scala projects never want to leave their projects got us thinking.

 Why do Scala Developers stick with their projects more than any other?

 More importantly, what could motivate them to make a change?

 When we recently started working on a Scala role for a client and had to source more than double the amount of candidates we normally do for other roles, we recognised a trend.
 The first hint was in the rejection emails.
 Developers were telling us that they simply did not want to leave their current projects.

 We started looking further into the types of projects that are engaging for Scala Developers and why they are so reluctant to move on from their current projects.
 You know; does our offer compare to those projects?
 And are we offering something that is even better – we need to get candidates to go through the hassle of relocation in the end.

 The Scala language is great when it comes to projects involving BigData.
 In our case, most companies we reached out to had smart algorithms in place to make use of this data.
 So, Machine Learning enters the equation quite often too.

 We had mentioned in our blog What Developers Want that developers are mostly drawn to companies that work with the latest technologies and are innovative.
 In the current market, BigData and ML are the hottest and most advanced commodities.
 So, you need to convince your candidates that they will continue to ride that wave in your company!